About

 Overview

-Aceh Timur is home to parts of the Gunung Leuser National Park, a UNESCO-recognized ecosystem and biodiversity hotspot.
-The district boosts significant natural lowland and tropical peatland forest.
-It is also a critical habitat for highly charismatic megafauna, such as Sumatran orangutans, Sumatran elephants, and rhinos.
-The district has 546,000 hectares of natural forest cover.
-The wider Aceh Province has around 3 million hectares of forest, equating to 55% natural forest cover.
+Aceh Timur is home to parts of the world renowned Gunung Leuser National Park, a UNESCO World Heritage site.
+The district boasts significant natural lowland and tropical peatland forests.
+It is also a critical habitat for highly charismatic species, such as Sumatran orangutans, Sumatran elephants, and rhinos.
+It is part of Aceh Province, which has around 3 million hectares of forest, equating to 55% forest cover.

 Aceh Timur makes a significant contribution to Indonesia's agricultural production, primarily through palm oil and rice cultivation.
 Palm oil is a critical commodity for regional revenue and livelihood, and rice supports food security.
 Natural rubber and cocoa are also important products.
-The largest type of plantation area in Aceh Timur is oil palm, spanning 68,127 hectares and covering 13% of land area.
-Palm oil expansion poses a significant deforestation threat to Aceh Timur.
-The Aceh Sustainable Palm Oil Roadmap, a provincial policy framework, aims to achieve a deforestation-free supply chain.
+Whilst palm oil expansion poses a significant deforestation risk to Aceh Timur, huge achievements have been made to tackle this threat.

 About NISCOPS

-In Indonesia the program aims to create deforestation-free and inclusive palm oil supply chains - safeguarding the integrity of the world-acclaimed Leuser ecosystem while supporting sustainable development.
+The work in Indonesia aims to achieve deforestation-free and inclusive palm oil supply chains – safeguarding the integrity of the Leuser ecosystem while supporting sustainable development.

 Climate change and deforestation